-One of the biggest struggles many of my clients have is that they feel ready and raring to go – but they have no clients.
+One of the biggest struggles of many of my clients who come to Uncage Your Business is that they feel ready and raring to go – but they have no clients.
 Womp womp.
 And it feels like a game of chicken and egg- you kinda need clients in order to get referrals, but you need referrals to have clients.
 So how do you start?

 Whether you have had one client or many clients, your business is going to feel like a hustle to get new clients when you’re just starting.
 I remember chatting with a fellow coach and while we were super excited about the work we were doing, we were starting to feel frustrated and wondering when the hustle would end.
 Will it ever end??

 I can tell you that it did end, but learning how to get a steady stream of clients is key in your business if you don’t to burn out.

 There are a lot of online marketing tactics that I could tell you about that would help you build a solid client base and keep ’em coming for months to come… but they take time to implement and time to actually start working.
 And my guess is that you need clients right now, not in a few months from now.

 I’m all about the slow build and taking the time to build something solid and sustainable – but I’m also all about paying your rent and being able to eat and stuff.
 So here’s what I recommend for getting clients right NOW in your business, while you work on the more sustainable methods in the meantime.

 It’s called the friends and family email.
 And it’s by far the easiest way to get new clients quickly in your business if you don’t have an email list yet.

 Send out an email to everyone you know – friends, family, colleagues, acquaintances, old boyfriend (ok maybe not that one), and let them know what you’re doing, who your work is for, and give them one thing to do at the end of the email (either reply back to work with you, or forward the email to a friend who they think would be a good fit, etc).